 You want to make the space look nice, but you want it to be set up in a way that allows you to maintain your privacy and prevents you from feeling strange when the potential buyers come in and start checking out your house.

-Neutral space is appealing to people, because not only does it prevent the “oh I don’t like that color” reaction, but it can also make it easier for people to start chatting with their family about what they could do with the space.
+Neutral space is appealing to people, because not only does it prevent the “oh I don’t like that color” reaction, but it can also make it easier for people to start chatting with their family about what they could do with space.

 4. Repaint Walls and Clean Up Scuff Marks

 What do your walls look like?
-If you’ve lived in your home for any period of time, it’s likely that you took the time in order to try and make the space your own, adding colors to the walls and probably putting up pictures and whatnot.
+If you’ve lived in your home for any period of time, it’s likely that you took the time in order to try and make space your own, adding colors to the walls and probably putting up pictures and whatnot.

 This is the point in time that you’re going to want to go ahead and repaint the walls so that they are neutral colors – white, beige, and gray are your best bets.
 Most people just go with white because it looks very clean and makes it easy for people to visualize how it may look if they were to move into the home.
 Also, your walls are always going to look better if they don’t have any sort of scuff marks on them.